agooddaytowork/tcbhomework/README.md

 ## Description:

 This repo delivers the solution of creating a Rest API application with two post endpoints.
 One is for inserting and the other is for querying pool object.
-The pool object consists of an id and an array containing pool values, where it could be inserted or appended.
+The pool object consists of an id and an array containing pool values.

+The pool object values can be inserted, then later appended

 The query return calculated quantile of a given poolid and percentile.

 - For endpoints detail description: Please read **_ENDPOINTS-DOC.md_**